By AVA ROBB

 “Education,” Doug Taylor answered.
 “We need to help educate the community and get people involved in the cause.
 We need individuals to be aware of the discrimination and stigmatization that minorities face every day.”

 Each panel member emphasized the importance of education and exercising individuals’ rights to vote in state and general elections.
-“By being an informed citizen, you can be an informed voter and make your voice heard for changes that you believe in,” said Oliver Johnson of Fail Safe ERA.
+“By being an informed citizen, you can be an informed voter and make your voice heard for changes that you believe in,” said Oliver Johnson of Optimal Health Enterprise.

 “It is important to get to know those around you and be a part of the community in which you engage with all the time,” said senior international business major Kelcie Macomber.
 “We don’t always know how people are impacted by our words and actions and that is something to be more aware of.”